Nab-88/social-graphs-and-interactions/index.md

 |                      |                          | The King of the Dead |                            | Shelob                  |                           |                          |             |                                |              |              |
 |                      |                          | Radagast             |                            |                         |                           |                          |             |                                |              |              |

+We can see here how the communities are divided among the different races of middle earth.
+Communities 4 and 9 include mostly men.
+Communities 1 and 6 have mostly Hobbits, Community 3 is the Elvish one.
+Some communities, such as 5 and 2 seem to be more of a mix.
+That happens due to the battles and adventures throughout the story, forming connections appearing on the wikipages.
+A few characters seem to be very unconnected to other, and form a single person group.

+So as a conclusion, there are large communities including mainly a single race, while other communities are mixed.

 #### Confusion Matrix